Holographic Correlators Beyond Maximal Supersymmetry: Supergravity truncation: a 10-scalar model

 To study holographic correlators in the LS SCFT one can employ an explicit 5d consistent truncation of the 10d type IIB supergravity and proceed with the calculation of Witten diagrams.
 Unfortunately, using the 5d $\mathcal{N}=8$ ${\rm SO}(6)$ gauged supergravity theory for this purpose is not easily tractable since this theory contains all 42 scalar fields dual to scalar operators in the stress-energy tensor multiplet of the $\mathcal{N}=4$ SYM theory.
 Fortunately there are further consistent truncations of the 5d gauged supergravity that can be constructed by exploiting its symmetries and that have a more manageable number of fields.
-We will now proceed to study precisely such a truncation constructed in \cite{Bobev:2016nua}, see also \cite{Pilch:2000fu}.Using certain discrete subgroups of the ${\rm SO}(6)\times {\rm SL}(2,\mathbb{R})$ symmetry of the 5d supergravity theory it was shown in \cite{Bobev:2016nua} that the theory can be consistently truncated to a model that contains the 5d metric and 10 real scalar fields.
+We will now proceed to study precisely such a truncation constructed in \cite{Bobev:2016nua}, see also \cite{Pilch:2000fu}.
+Using certain discrete subgroups of the ${\rm SO}(6)\times {\rm SL}(2,\mathbb{R})$ symmetry of the 5d supergravity theory it was shown in \cite{Bobev:2016nua} that the theory can be consistently truncated to a model that contains the 5d metric and 10 real scalar fields.
 Importantly, both supersymmetric AdS$_5$ vacua of the 5d supergravity theory are solutions of this 10-scalar model.
 Furthermore, as we discuss in detail below, the 10 scalar fields are dual to operators belonging to four different superconformal multiplets in the LS SCFT and thus provide a rich playground for studying holographic correlators in this theory.
-We now proceed with the description of the salient features of the 10-scalar model.\footnote{We work with the action derived in \cite{Bobev:2016nua} in Euclidean signature and use a different normalization of the Einstein-Hilbert term.}
+We now proceed with the description of the salient features of the 10-scalar model.\footnote{We work with the action derived in \cite{Bobev:2016nua} in Euclidean signature and use a different normalization of the Einstein-Hilbert term.
+We note that the 10-scalar consistent truncations discussed here and in Section~\ref{sec:higher-pt} are not bosonic sectors of a full 5d $\mathcal{N}=2$ gauged supergravity theory.
+There are larger, 18-scalar, truncations of the maximal gauged supergravity that comprise fully-fledged 5d $\mathcal{N}=2$ gauged supergravity models coupled to two vectors and four hyper multiplets, see \cite{Bobev:2016nua} and \cite{Bobev:2010de} for further details.}

 It is convenient to write the explicit Lagrangian for the 10-scalar model using two real scalars $\beta_{1, 2}$ and four complex fields $z^a$, $a = 1, \ldots, 4$, that parameterize the scalar manifold $(\mathbf{H}^2)^4$.
 This is a K\"ahler manifold with K\"ahler potential